 I recommend the following if you cannot choose between these great coffees:

-- If you like a very balanced coffee drinking experience, ordering a cappuccino will be best.
+- If you like a very balanced coffee drinking experience, ordering a cappuccino from your local barista (or Starbucks) will be best.

 - If you like stronger coffee, a macchiato will be best for your taste buds.